Chasing Hidden Magic: The Best Waterfalls in Victoria

 Paradise Falls

-For the more adventurous, take the Falls Walking Track from the car park to Wobonga Plateau.
-It's a 7 kilometre return trip that will take you up to McMillan's Track Lookout.
-From here, absorb the breathtaking views of the Upper King River and Lake William Hovel, as well as the rolling hills stretching towards the peaks of Mount Stirling and Mount Buller.
+Pack a picnic and linger, or for the adventurous, follow the Falls Walking Track to Wobonga Plateau.
+From McMillan’s Track Lookout, take in sweeping views of the Upper King River, Lake William Hovel, and the distant peaks of Mount Stirling and Mount Buller.

 Paradise Falls Road, Cheshunt